Three men linked to armed burglaries in Adams County arrested in Baton Rouge - Mississippi's Best Community Newspaper

 NATCHEZ — Three men believed to have been involved in armed burglaries around South Natchez and Adams County Monday were arrested in Baton Rouge Tuesday night, law officials said.

-Adams County Sheriff Travis Patten said Baton Rouge police arrested Jlandrick Davis, 20; Keon Johnson, 20; and Delronta Tyler, 19, Tuesday night after a woman called law enforcement in regard to men approaching her house with a gun.
+Adams County Sheriff Travis Patten said Baton Rouge police arrested Jlandrick Davis and Keon Johnson, both age 20, and Delronta Tyler, age 19, on Tuesday night after a woman called law enforcement in regard to men approaching her house with a gun.

-Patten said all three of the men arrested are from the Adams County area.
+Patten said all three of the men arrested in Baton Rouge are from Natchez and were each charged with simple burglary and possession of a stolen firearm.

 Patten said the woman used her Ring doorbell to scare off the men and Baton Rouge police were able to stop the vehicle they were driving and apprehend them.